-The previous rug was only 8'x12' and had a cheap non-slip rug pad under it.
+The previous rug was only 8'x10' and had a cheap non-slip rug pad under it.
 I thought about buying a rug pad for the new jute rug, but thought that it wasn't worth it as it was a such a thick, durable rug, and it didn't really need protecting.
 Plus I always thought that buying good quality rug pads was a bit of a waste of money—I'd rather spend my money on something that you can actually see.

 Because it wasn't the rug that needed protecting—it was the floors.

 We are still pretty fresh into home ownership and I guess you find these things out by making stupid mistakes, but it turns out that scratchy jute rugs and freshly refinished hardwoods do not mix.
 (I'm sure there are some hardwood floor specialists out there who are rolling their eyes right now.)

 In the run up to Christmas I just happened to turn up a corner of the rug to clean under it and was pretty dismayed to see dull stripes on the floor in the same pattern as the rug.
 On closer inspection I could see that this was damage to the finish of the floor, rather than marks that I could clean off.

-So, the first thing I did was buy a felt rug pad from Amazon (better late than never, right?) but I also wanted to try and fix the damage to the floor under the rug.
+So, the first thing I did was buy one of these felt rug pads from Amazon (better late than never, right?) but I also wanted to try and fix the damage to the floor under the rug.
 Because even if the rug was covering it up, I would still know that it was there (I can't help it—that's just the way my brain works...)

-I came across this polyurethane finisher by Zep, and based on the good reviews thought it was definitely worth a try.
+I did some research and came across this polyurethane finisher by Zep, and based on the good reviews thought it was definitely worth a try.